 Landscape Required Proposed Finding

 5.N.s 1 tree per 30' frontage None The existing frontage appears to

 Trees Required meet this requirement.

-5.N.u 30% landscape in 1 st Unknown Additional details are needed in a
+5.N.u 30% landscape in 1st Groundcovers and 10 New vegetation is proposed as

-Minimum Landscape Lot Layer; 20% future submission.
+Minimum Landscape Lot Layer; 20% new trees proposed shown on the Landscape Plan; the

-landscape overall
+landscape overall on site latter shows removed trees are

+replaced.

 5.N.ee.i 1 island per 20 spaces None The existing parking lot will be

 Parking Lots restriped only.
 There are no

 existing islands.

 5.N.ee.ii 1 tree per 2,000 s.f.
 No new trees are The existing parking lot will be

-Parking Lots proposed. restriped only.
+Parking Lots proposed within the restriped only.
 However, the

-applicant may consider adding
+parking lot. applicant is adding additional

-additional vegetation to the
+vegetation to the parking lot edges

-parking lot edges to provide shade
+to provide shade and be protected

-and be protected from vehicular
+from vehicular damage.

-damage.

-5.N.ii Pedestrian walkway of Two walkways are The applicant may need to assess

-at least 5 feet through proposed across the the parking lot to identify safe

-parking lot parking lot pedestrian walkways through the
+5.N.ii Pedestrian walkway of Two walkways are The applicant may need to assess at least 5 feet through proposed across the the parking lot to see if adding a parking lot parking lot crosswalk from the primary connecting the building to the path to Clayton's is sidewalk from Route feasible.
+One to the main entrance.

-connecting the parking lot.

-sidewalk from Route

-One to the main

-entrance.